Ethics (Upd: Aug 23, ’25)

 According to the court filings and subsequent media coverage, Stern’s family accused Kan of manipulating and exploiting Sharon.

 The civil case Tibor Stern v.
-Terugoshi Kotoura was filed in Broward County, Florida, where in March 2019, a judge found Katsura Kan civilly liable for Sharon Stern’s death—legally affirming him as a contributing factor in her suicide.8 As of this writing, however, no criminal charges have been filed against Kan; the civil ruling remains the only legal determination of his liability.
+Terugoshi Kotoura was filed in Broward County, Florida, where in March 18, 2019, a judge found Katsura Kan civilly liable for Sharon Stern’s death—legally affirming him as a contributing factor in her suicide.8 As of this writing, however, no criminal charges have been filed against Kan; the civil ruling remained the only legal determination of his liability.
+Yet the determination would not last long.

 See publicly revealed emails of Katsura Kan here.